History of NYOS

 1 January 1979

-First logo for the organisation, originally known as The National Youth Orchestra of Scotland.
+Initially launched as The National Youth Orchestra of Scotland.
+Pictured: NYOS Logo (1979)

 1 August 1979

-First orchestral course at Trinity College, Glenalmond, conducted by Nicholas Braithwaite, with concerts in Falkirk, Aberdeen and Dundee.
+First orchestral course held at Trinity College, Glenalmond.
+Conducted by Nicholas Braithwaite, with concerts in Falkirk, Aberdeen and Dundee.

 1982